-Senate Bill 35 aims to amend Tennessee Code Annotated regarding the sale of speculative tickets by third-party resellers.
+Senate Bill 35 amends Tennessee Code Annotated regarding the sale of speculative tickets by third-party resellers.
 The bill deletes the existing Section 47-50-119 and introduces a new definition for "speculative ticket" in Section 47-50-121(a), which specifies that a speculative ticket is one that is not in the actual or constructive possession of the reseller at the time of sale, advertisement, or listing.
-The bill further prohibits third-party ticket resellers from selling or offering speculative tickets and mandates that any electronic platform facilitating ticket resales must not allow such transactions.
+The bill further establishes that third-party ticket resellers are prohibited from selling or offering speculative tickets, and those operating online platforms must not allow such sales.

-Additionally, the bill establishes enforcement mechanisms through the division of consumer affairs in the office of the attorney general.
-It stipulates that violations of the new regulations will incur a penalty of $5,000 per instance, with each sale or offer of a speculative ticket counted as a separate violation.
-Furthermore, individuals or entities who believe a reseller has violated these provisions can pursue legal action, with courts required to award actual damages, attorney fees, and reasonable court costs to the prevailing party.
-The act is set to take effect on July 1, 2025, applying to conduct occurring on or after that date.
+Additionally, the bill mandates enforcement of these provisions by the division of consumer affairs within the office of the attorney general.
+It stipulates penalties of $5,000 for each violation of the speculative ticket sales prohibition and allows individuals or entities to pursue legal action against resellers who violate these rules.
+The act is set to take effect on July 1, 2025, and will apply to conduct occurring on or after that date.

 Statutes affected: Introduced: 47-50-119, 47-50-121(a), 47-50-121